yeswadams/judy_portfolio/README.md

 Getting Started
 To get started with the project, follow these instructions:

-Clone the repository: Clone this repository to your local machine using the following command:git clone https://github.com/yourusername/yourrepository.git
+Clone the repository: Clone this repository to your local machine using the following command: git clone https://github.com/yeswadams/judy_portfolio.git
-Open the project: Navigate to the project directory:cd yourrepository Open the HTML file: Open the main HTML file (index.html) in your preferred browser to view the portfolio.
+Open the project: Navigate to the project directory:cd your repository Open the HTML file: Open the main HTML file (index.html) in your preferred browser to view the portfolio.
 Mobile Optimization
 The portfolio is designed with mobile optimization in mind: